Search and rescue teams set to re-enter mine one week after it was flooded.

 On Friday, tapping sounds were heard coming from within the mine, but no signs of life had been heard since then and hopes of finding survivors had begun to fade.

 Early investigations by China’s work safety administration found that the mine’s managers ignored water leaks from the abandoned mine before the accident.

 China’s coal mines are the deadliest in the world, despite government efforts to reduce fatalities.
-Accidents killed 2,631 coal miners in China last year, down from 6,995 deaths in 2002, the most dangerous year on record, according to the State Administration of Coal Mine Safety.

 Most accidents are blamed on failure to follow safety rules or lack of required ventilation, fire controls and equipment.